Kava-Labs/kava-testnets/3000/README.md

 Push the changes to github and submit a PR at the [kava-testnets](https://github.com/kava-labs/kava-testnets) repo.

 For general troubleshooting, please use the [riot chat](https://riot.im/app/#/room/#kava-validators:matrix.org).

+Warning: The documentation for the kava blockchain is incomplete as it's still early in the development roadmap.
+Due to this, becoming a validator currently requires familiarity with the cosmos-sdk, as well as managing and deploying production IT systems.